Cavite–Laguna Expressway: Route description

-CALAX begins as the Greenfield Circle, a roundabout intersecting with South Luzon Expressway's Greenfield City-Unilab (Mamplasan) Exit, LIIP Avenue, and Greenfield Parkway in Biñan, Laguna.
+The expressway begins as the Greenfield Circle, a roundabout intersecting with South Luzon Expressway's Greenfield City-Unilab (Mamplasan) Exit, Mamplasan Access Road, LIIP Avenue, and Greenfield Parkway in Biñan, Laguna.
 It continues west, then makes a reverse curve to the southwest through the future Greenfield City Biñan development.
 It enters the Laguna Boulevard right of way near the boulevard's intersection with Greenfield Parkway.
-It approaches the first toll plaza near the Verdana Homes gated community and continues southwest, passing through a mix of developed and undeveloped areas at barangays Loma, Timbao and Malamig, then turning south into barangay Biñan, where it passes near Laguna Technopark, De La Salle University – Laguna Campus and several gated communities; access for them is provided by service roads.
+It approaches the first toll plaza near the Verdana Homes gated community and continues southwest, passing through a mix of developed and undeveloped areas at barangays Loma, Timbao and Malamig, then turning south into barangay Biñan, where it passes near Laguna Technopark, De La Salle University – Laguna Campus, Broadfield, and several gated communities; access for them is provided by service roads.
 The expressway partially runs above grade, utilizing underpass bridges, mechanically stabilized earth (MSE) walls, and a viaduct at this section to pass above major intersections and accesses.

 Entering Santa Rosa, CALAX descends into grade level to cross the Silang–Santa Rosa River and clear a power line, then gently curves to the southwest to follow the Nuvali Boulevard right of way, where the expressway ascends above grade again to pass over South Boulevard, served by the Laguna Boulevard Exit.
 Past the exit, it leaves the Nuvali Boulevard right of way and crosses the Silang–Santa Rosa River again, this time the Cavite–Laguna provincial boundary into Silang.
 It makes another reverse curve through cornfields to the Santa Rosa–Tagaytay Exit, a trumpet interchange which leads to Santa Rosa–Tagaytay Road.

 The expressway continues southwest and makes a few turns before traversing a bridge and entering a cut section, passing near South Forbes Golf City and Ayala Westgrove Heights.
 It turns northwest and passes under Tibig Road, passing by Silang East Exit, a diamond interchange which leads to Tibig-Kaong Road.
-Then, it runs for 4 km until it reaches its current terminus at Silang (Aguinaldo) interchange, which provides access to Aguinaldo Highway.
+Then, it runs for 4 km until it reaches Silang (Aguinaldo) interchange, which provides access to Aguinaldo Highway.
+After that, it turns straight toward the west, shortly entering into Dasmariñas, and curving north into General Trias which is its current terminus at the Governor’s Drive Interchange.
 Its section from there to Kawit is currently under construction.
-It will traverse Dasmariñas, General Trias, and Imus before ending in Kawit, where a toll plaza is to be built and will be linked to the Manila–Cavite Expressway (CAVITEX) via the elevated CAVITEX–CALAX Link.
+Once finished, it will traverse north further into General Trias and shift eastward into Imus before ending in Kawit, and will be linked to the Manila–Cavite Expressway (CAVITEX) via the elevated CAVITEX–CALAX Link.